ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch2 Exploring Data and Building Data Pipelines.md

 It's usually beneficial and recommended to have a schema for your data, including numerical vs categorical, allowed range, format, and distribution.

 TensorFlow Data Validation (TFDV) can be used to detect anomalies and schema anomalies in the data.
 It's a part of the TensorFlow Extended platform.
+TFDV is helpful to identify skew in your dataset as it